Sabal palmetto

-Sabal palmetto (/'seɪbəl/, SAY-bəl), also known as cabbage palm, cabbage palmetto, sabal palm, blue palmetto, Carolina palmetto, common palmetto, Garfield's tree, and swamp cabbage, is one of 15 species of palmetto palm.
+Sabal palmetto (/'seɪbəl/, SAY-bəl), also known as cabbage palm, cabbage palmetto, sabal palm, palmetto palm, blue palmetto, Carolina palmetto, common palmetto, and swamp cabbage, is one of 15 species of palmetto palm.

-It is native to the Southern United States and the West Indies.
+It is native to the Southeast United States, the Yucatán Peninsula in Mexico, the West Indies, and the Bahamas.

 Description

-Sabal palmetto grows up to 80 ft tall.
+Sabal palmetto grows up to 80 ft tall, with the tallest on record measuring at 93 feet tall.
 Starting at half to two-thirds the height, the tree develops into a rounded, costapalmate fan of numerous leaflets.
-A costapalmate leaf has a definite costa (midrib) unlike the typical palmate or fan leaf, but the leaflets are arranged radially like in a palmate leaf.
+A costapalmate leaf has a definite costa (midrib), unlike the typical palmate or fan leaf, but the leaflets are arranged radially like in a palmate leaf.
 All costapalmate leaves are about 5 mm across, produced in large compound panicles up to 2.5 m in radius, extending out beyond the leaves.
 The fruit is a black drupe about 1.3 cm long containing a single seed.
-It is extremely salt-tolerant and is often seen growing near both the Atlantic Ocean coast and the Gulf of Mexico coast.
+It is extremely salt-tolerant and is often seen growing on the coastal plain and along the coast of the Atlantic Ocean and the Gulf of Mexico.